AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 ### Updated CSV file names for adaptive course migration

 CSV file names for adaptive course and adaptive Learning Path migration now follow the full-name convention used by all other migration files in Adobe Learning Manager.
-For example, ```learning_object_section.csv``` instead of ```lo_section.csv```.
+For example, learning_object_section.csv instead of lo_section.csv.
 If you have existing migration scripts or templates that reference the previous short-form names, update them to the new names before your next migration run.

 | Old name | New name |
 | --- | --- |